JonTuck/GitHubWorkFlow/live_course_git_hub/Sessions/session8.0/notes.md

 ##Workflow Improvement

 Workflow can be considered as the tools we use to make our lives as developers easier.
-This week we'll dip our toe in the water and set up SASS.
+This week we'll dip our toe in the water and set up SASS, which will aid your css workflow.

 ##What Is Sass

 - Sass stands for Syntactically Awesome Style Sheet
-- Sass extends the functionality of CSS
+- It extends the functionality of CSS
-- Sass has a very low learning curve
+- It has a very low learning curve
-- Sass is what is know as a preprocessor, it takes a `scss` file and converts it to css
+- Sass is what is know as a preprocessor, it takes a `scss` file and converts it into css.

 **A simple SCSS example**